lawrence-matsuoka/lawrence-matsuoka.github.io/_pages/about.md

 I like number theory and cryptography.
 I don't like calculus or analysis.

-My favourite programming languages to use tend to be lower level, mostly in C, some C++, and learning more and more Assembly (x86 and MSP430, but will expand to other architectures like ARM and RISC-V later).
+My favourite programming languages to use tend to be lower-level, mostly in C, some C++, and learning more and more Assembly (x86 and MSP430, but will expand to other architectures like ARM and RISC-V later).

 I like free and open-source software.
 Linux enjoyer _sips tea_.
 I also enjoy learning about how to improve my own privacy and security so I can own my data.